anotherhope/rcloud/docs/rcloud/directory/README.md

 # Directory
-This command is used to manage syncronized folder
+This command is used to manage syncronized directory

 Available Sub Commands:
 - [add](add) Add synchronized directory